 The Rab Nucleus Hoody was redesigned for the fall of 2018, and we like the results!
 The new material is stretchy and comfortable, with a high range of motion in the arms and shoulders.
 The full-length zipper lets you take it on and off easily, and the zippered hand pockets help you secure your valuables.
 This hoody was a close second to the Patagonia R1 Hoody, but slightly different in a few key ways.
-The R1 is a bit warmer, but if you prefer a full-length zipper and a hood, you can't get that from the R1.
+The R1 is a bit warmer.
 If you are looking for something that works well under a backpack hip belt or a climbing harness, we prefer the R1, but the Nucleus is a slightly more versatile piece because of the full-length zipper.
 The Nucleus is also $20 cheaper, should that help you decide between the two.
 If you are looking to save even more, the Marmot Flashpoint rings in for only $99.

 Rab Nucleus Hoody - Women's Review